 Firearm Safety Training

-New York does not generally require applicants for a license to carry a handgun to undergo firearm safety training.
-However, in the county of Westchester, at the time of application, the licensing officer to which the license application is made must provide a copy of the safety course booklet to each license applicant.6 Before the license is issued, the licensing officer must require that the applicant submit a certificate of successful completion of a firearms safety course and test affirmed by a duly authorized instructor.7 Note that these requirements apply to all handgun licensees in the county of Westchester, not just those for a license to carry a handgun.
+In addition, in the county of Westchester, at the time of application, the licensing officer to which the license application is made must provide a copy of the safety course booklet to each license applicant.9 Before the license is issued, the licensing officer must require that the applicant submit a certificate of successful completion of a firearms safety course and test affirmed by a duly authorized instructor.10 Note that these requirements apply to all handgun licensees in the county of Westchester, not just those for a license to carry a handgun.

 Duration & Renewal